williaml4292/sep-10-freedom-project/blog/entry01.md

 Some skills that I have learned when working on this blog and researching topics are **How to Google** and **How to read.**

 ### How to Google
-When I search up **_How technology changes finance_**, it simply takes too much time to do.
-During class, I learned how to google faster, without typing an entire sentence into the searchbar, instead, I can just search **_technology + finance_**.
+When I search up: **_How technology changes finance_**, it simply takes too much time to do.
+During class, I learned how to google faster, without typing an entire sentence into the searchbar, instead, I can just search: **_technology + finance_**.
 Although it might only save a few seconds, during my entire life, I definitely would at least save hours, maybe even days when I don't have to type an entire sentence out in the searchbar.
 ### How to read
 During my time reading articles to find topics for the _freedom project_, it was very annoying to find sections in the article that actually talked about the different technologies used in finance.
-However, I suddenly remembered a feature that I used in google docs before, _ctrl + f_.
-I tried it in a article, and it worked, I was able to read key points in the article much faster.
+However, I suddenly remembered a feature that I used in _google docs_ before, _ctrl + f_.
+I tried it in a article, and it worked, I was able to read key points in the article much faster than when I was just scrolling through the article, reading everything inside.

 [Next](entry02.md)